| Source/Type: Compound Semiconductors Online Reported News

 crystal laser that was first developed and demonstrated at the

+California Institute of Technology in 1999.
 In this design, researchers drill a repeating a pattern of holes

 (also known as a photonic crystal) through the material.
 Then they